flipmcf/CasterPak/Readme.md

 accessed remain cached at this server and videos that are not accessed are deleted from cache.

 Also it's a great fit for those who own a large 'archive' video file on inexpensive, slow-access storage like AWS S3 Glacier or Microsoft Azure Archive.
 CasterPak can retrieve source video files from network addressess, copy them locally, and then deliver.
 The first video play may be slow, but subsequent access to the same video is then fast.

-You don't want to store your HLS stream forever, neither do you want to create a stream package for every request.
+You don't want to store your HLS stream forever, neither do you want to re-create a stream package for every request.
-This software provides the utilities to configure how long to store video files locally (video input cache ttl), files ready for streaming (streaming cache ttl), and creates stream packages on-demand from your encoded renditions if the files don't exist (handle cache miss).
+This software provides the utilities to configure how long to store origional video files locally (video input cache ttl), files ready for streaming (streaming cache ttl), and creates stream packages on-demand from your encoded renditions if the files don't exist (handle cache miss).

 This package is a good drop-in replacement for Akamai Media Services On Demand (MSOD) for video streaming.